 Riverlee has announced that its 1 Hotel Melbourne, which is under construction as part of the $450 million Seafarers development, in Northbank, will be pet-friendly.

-1 Hotel Melbourne will be one of the only inns nationally to welcome four legged friends at no extra charge, it added.
+The guesthouse will be one of the country’s only inns to welcome animals at no extra charge, it added.

-Due for completion in 2022, the “nature-inspired and sustainably designed” venue will be operated by SH Hotels & Resorts, an affiliate of renowned hotel and private investment firm Starwood Capital Group.
+Due for completion in 2022, the venue will be operated by SH Hotels & Resorts, affiliated with private investment firm Starwood Capital Group.

 “1 Hotels has already garnered accolades and a loyal following with the opening of its first four hotels in the United States, including New York City’s Brooklyn Bridge and Central Park, South Beach, Miami and newly opened 1 Hotel West Hollywood,” a company spokesperson said.

 “[The hotel] will draw inspiration from its successful counterparts, with all 1 Hotels accommodating furry friends free of charge, citing that ‘dogs are part of the family and we would never ask you to leave a family member behind’.